Hallucinogenic persisting perception disorder, or HPPD, can develop as a result of long-term use and abuse of hallucinogenic drugs.

 It is also important to note that several drugs were tried and found to be ineffective in the treatment of HPPD, including benzodiazepines.

 They served to exacerbate symptoms rather than relieve them.

 Because there is no single treatment protocol proven to be effective in the treatment of HPPD, it is important for people who are struggling with the disorder to be patient and try different methods under the direction of an experienced medical professional.

-It is essential that those living with pseudo flashbacks stay committed to treatment.
+Those living with pseudo flashbacks must stay committed to treatment.
 Suicide has been noted in patients who do not receive an accurate diagnosis and comprehensive treatment early in the process.

 It is important to:

 - Continue with the treatment until a positive solution is found.